 #1 – Zoho Analytics — The Best Data Visualization Tool for Most

-If you’re looking for a data visualization tool for business intelligence, Zoho Analytics is the best option for most businesses.
+If you’re looking for a data visualization tool for business intelligence, Zoho Analytics is the best option for beginners.
 It’s easy to use and built for non-technical users.

 You can import and blend data from virtually any source, including databases, cloud storage, websites, and other business applications you use to power your business.

 The drag-and-drop design interface makes it easy to customize charts, pivot tables, widgets, reports, and even tabular views to quickly get a clear picture of the data you’re after.

-You have five plans to choose from, including:
+There are five super affordable plans to choose from, including: